 To undertake reviews or policy development tasks in relation to any matters falling under the remit of this committee or as requested by Council.
 To respond to consultations relevant to these matters.
 To review and consider urgent matters referred from another committee of the Council.
 To engage on an ongoing basis with all relevant external bodies as to their strategies, policies and proposals which will impact on the Fermanagh and Omagh District.
-This will include, but will not be limited to:

-- (a) Government departments;

-- (b) NI Local Government Association;

-- (c) Equality Commission for NI;

-- (d) Sustainable Development Commission NI;

-- (e) Disability Action;

-- (f) Office of the NI Ombudsman;

-(g) Information Commissioner's Office Northern Ireland; and(h) Northern Ireland Audit Office.
+This will include, but will not be limited to: (a) Government departments; (b) NI Local Government Association; (c) Equality Commission for NI; (d) Sustainable NI; (e) Disability Action; (f) Office of the Northern Ireland Ombudsman; (g) Information Commissioner's Office Northern Ireland; (h) Northern Ireland Audit Office; (i) Health and Safety Executive NI; and (j) Local Government Staff Commission.
 Planning The primary role of the Planning Committee is to exercise full delegated authority for the planning functions of the Council which have not been delegated to officers (see Annex 5) in relation to the Development Plan, Development Management and Enforcement.
-The main remit of Fermanagh and Omagh District Council's Planning Committee includes: (a) Exercising the Council's powers and duties in relation to local planning policies, plan strategies, the statement of community involvement and any other planning documents; (b) Exercising the Council's powers in relation to listed buildings; (c) Consideration of applications for planning permission and consents in accordance with the Council's Scheme of Delegation; (d) Responding to consultations issued by the Department of the (d) Responding to consultations issued by the Department of the Environment or any other Department in relation to planning matters; (e) Responding to consultations in relation to regionally significant or major applications to be determined by the Department of the Environment; and (f) Scrutiny of the Council's delivery of the Planning functions.
+The main remit of Fermanagh and Omagh District Council's Planning Committee includes: (a) Exercising the Council's powers and duties in relation to local planning policies, plan strategies, the statement of community involvement and any other planning documents; (b) Exercising the Council's powers in relation to listed buildings; (c) Consideration of applications for planning permission and consents in accordance with the Council's Scheme of Delegation; (d) Responding to consultations issued by the Department of the Environment or any other Department in relation to planning matters; (e) Responding to consultations in relation to regionally significant or major applications to be determined by the Department of the Environment; and Brexit The specific duties of the Brexit Committee will be undertaken under full delegated authority including: To monitor and review potential impacts for the Council and the district as a result of the UK leaving the European Union The main remit of Fermanagh and Omagh District Council's Brexit Committee includes: (a) Articulating the Fermanagh and Omagh District specific issues which should be considered as part of the post Brexit